Dave Fleischer: Fleischer Studios

+Post-Fleischer career

 Dave Fleischer resigned from Fleischer Studios in late November 1941, following the recording of the score for Mr. Bug Goes to Town.
 His official resignation was announced on December 31, 1941.
-He became producer for Screen Gems at Columbia Pictures in April 1942, where he produced Song of Victory and Imagination, the latter of which was nominated for an Academy Award.
-Fleischer took over for Frank Tashlin and also produced The Fox and the Crow and Li'l Abner series, as well as the omnibus Phantasies series.
-In spite of the Oscar nominations, Harry Cohn fired Dave in 1944, replacing him with Henry Binder.
+He would then eventually become a producer for Screen Gems at Columbia Pictures in April 1942, where he produced Song of Victory (1942) and Imagination (1943), the latter of which was nominated for an Academy Award.
+Fleischer would later take over for Frank Tashlin and Ben Schwalb as head producer, where he produced The Fox and the Crow and Li'l Abner series, as well as the omnibus Phantasies series.
+In spite of the Oscar nominations, Fleischer was noted for being very detached from his staff according to director John Hubley, as well as editing completed cartoons in a way that broke continuity.
+Harry Cohn fired Fleischer in 1944, replacing him with Paul Worth.

-He approached Republic Pictures with an elf-like version of Koko the Clown, a character named "Snippy", who was tried out as a live action–animation combo novelty at the end of the low-budget nightclub musical, Trocadero.
-A "Snippy" cartoon series never materialised, however.
+After getting kicked out of Columbia, he approached Republic Pictures with an elf-like version of Koko the Clown, a character named "Snippy", who was tried out as a live action–animation combo novelty at the end of the low-budget nightclub musical, Trocadero.
+A "Snippy" cartoon series never materialized.
 Fleischer continued at Republic as associate producer of the minute-long animation sequence for another "B" movie, That's My Baby!
 (1944).

 For a short period, he had a comic strip for The Hollywood Citizen News.
-In the early 1950s, Dave animated a series of Technicolor theatrical snipes for the Filmack Trailer and local merchant snipe company of Chicago (which Filmack is known to be the most popular local merchant snipe maker and trailer maker of all time in the 1950s and 1960s).
-It was at the Filmack headquarters in Chicago, Illinois that he animated the famous Let's All Go to the Lobby.
+In the early 1950s, Dave animated a series of Technicolor theatrical snipes for the Filmack Trailer Company of Chicago, Illinois.
+Filmack at the time was America's largest producer of both theatrical and commercial advertising for decades.
+It was at the same Filmack headquarters in Chicago that he famously animated the Let's All Go to the Lobby snipe in 1957.

-Following a series of oddball assignments, Dave landed a permanent position as a "Technical Specialist" at Universal through animation producer, Walter Lantz.
+Following a series of oddball assignments, Dave landed a permanent position as a "technical specialist" at Universal through animation producer, Walter Lantz.
 At Universal, Dave was a Special Effects Technical and general problem-solver, working on films such as Francis, The Birds, and Thoroughly Modern Millie.
 He was credited as "Technical Advisor" on Universal's American release of the Russian animated feature, The Snow Queen (1957), supervising the English language dubbing.

-Death

 Following his assignment on Thoroughly Modern Millie, Fleischer retired and continued to live at the Peyton Hall apartment complex on Hollywood Boulevard until his death.
-He died of a stroke on June 25, 1979, three weeks before his 85th birthday.
+Fleischer died of a stroke on June 25, 1979, at age 84.
 His wife died in 1991.